CKerouanton/ST-DBSCAN/README.md

 # ST-DBSCAN

+*This repository is a fork from an ancient repository, therefore I'm not the author of this code, I've only brought very tiny modifications.*

 ### ST-DBSCAN: An algorithm for clustering spatial–temporal data

 Birant, D., & Kut, A. (2007).
 ST-DBSCAN: An algorithm for clustering spatial–temporal data.
 Data & Knowledge Engineering, 60(1), 208-221.